rjdecore/Python-Project/Google_Search_Trend_Analysis/README.md

 ## 📌 Problem Statement
 Understanding **search trends** can provide valuable insights into user interests, seasonal patterns, and market behavior.
-The goal of this project is to analyze **Google search data** to identify patterns, correlations, and meaningful insights.
+The goal of this project is to analyze **Google search data** to identify patterns, correlations, and meaningful insights we use python Library like Pytrend to achive the finding just by changing the keywords.

 ---